You are a good, safe driver. You are focused and alert and have your hands at 10 and 2. And still, you can end up in an accident.

 Offensive driving means you have done your homework and feel good about the safety of the vehicle.
 Good brakes, airbags, and mirrors adjusted for high visibility.
 In dating, it means you feel confident that an individual has a history of integrity, making good decisions and a solid reputation.
-What parents teach their children makes all the difference and can encourage wise choices by their teenagers.
+What parents teach their children makes all the difference and can encourage wise choices.

 Get Wisdom at Any Cost

 so do not forsake my teaching.

 For I too was a son to my father,

 Then he taught me, and he said to me,

 “Take hold of my words with all your heart;

 do not forget my words or turn away from them.

 Do not forsake wisdom, and she will protect you;

 love her, and she will watch over you.